Caitlyn Jenner (JENNER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Caitlyn Jenner Historical Price

-According to the latest data gathered on Caitlyn Jenner live price page, the current price of Caitlyn Jenner is 0USD.
-The circulating supply of Caitlyn Jenner(JENNER) is 1.00B JENNER , giving it a market capitalization of $43.58K.
+According to the latest data gathered on Caitlyn Jenner live price page, the current price of Caitlyn Jenner is 0.00004103USD.
+The circulating supply of Caitlyn Jenner(JENNER) is 1.00B JENNER , giving it a market capitalization of $41.03K.

 The Caitlyn Jenner Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JENNER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.